sysuzhc/LUMIRC/README.md

 ###  Contact

-If you have any question about the paper, feel free to contact the corresponding author through mail zhenghch@mail.sysu.edu.cn
+If you have any question about the paper, feel free to contact the corresponding author through email: zhenghch@mail.sysu.edu.cn